 Try using less CSS

 One decision that can solve the problem is not to use too many plugins.
-Plugins use additional CSS code, for easier customization, which loads the site with unnecessary files.
+Plugins use additional code, for easier customization, which loads the site with unnecessary files.

 Avoid too many plugins for the health of your website